First Minister and Deputy First Minister of Northern Ireland: Responsibilities

 Two junior ministers assist the first minister and deputy first minister in carrying out the work of Executive Office.
 They are jointly accountable to the first minister and deputy first minister.
-The incumbent junior ministers are Aisling Reilly (Sinn Féin) and Pam Cameron (Democratic Unionist Party).
+The incumbent junior ministers are Aisling Reilly (Sinn Féin) and Joanne Bunting (Democratic Unionist Party).

 Election

 As originally established under the Northern Ireland Act 1998, the first minister was elected by the Assembly on a joint ticket with the deputy first minister through a cross-community vote.
 It was created to enable the leaders of the main unionist and nationalist parties to work together, with guaranteed joint representation of both main communities.
 For the purposes of a cross-community vote, MLAs were designated as unionist, nationalist, or other.

-The nominees for First Minister and deputy First Minister required the support of:
+The nominees for First Minister and Deputy First Minister required the support of: